 Hank headed to peek over the hill and see if anything was down in the valley.
 Suddenly I saw him trotting back.
 He snatched up my decoys, and I knew just what to do.
 Below were two toms headed our way in full strut.
-To cut the distance, we would have to double back so they wouldn’t see us.
+We would have to double back to cut the distance so they wouldn’t see us.
 We needed to drop off the edge to get a set up further down the hill.
-We high tailed it and tried to hide behind the juniper and sage.
+We high-tailed it and tried to hide behind the juniper and sage.

-I was braced on the side of the hill ready for the two toms to show themselves.
+I braced on the hill’s side, ready for the two toms to show themselves.
 We called, and they gobbled around the bend.
 I knew this would happen quickly.

 Then I heard another gobble.
 This one was from the “wrong” direction.
-This one seemed to come from above where us, from where we had just come.
-I signaled to Hank and he gave me a signal back of “Yeah.
+This one seemed to come from above, where we had just come.
+I signaled to Hank, and he gave me a signal back of “Yeah.
 I heard.”

-We paused and waited then called again and then multiple gobbles from atop the mesa where we had just been.
-I looked back again at Hank and gave him a “What the heck?!” look.
+We paused and waited, then called again, and then multiple gobbles from atop the mesa where we had just been.
+I looked again at Hank and gave him a “What the heck?!” look.
 He gave me the “Get ready.
 Here they come!” look.
-We were amazed because just days before it had been silent in here.
-There hadn’t been a single hen cluck much less a gobble, or in this case, multiple gobbles!
+We were amazed because just days before, it had been silent in here.
+There hadn’t been a single hen cluck, much less a gobble, or in this case, multiple gobbles!

-I slid my legs down the hill careful not to knock any rocks loose.
+I slid my legs down the hill, careful not to knock any rocks loose.
 I rolled over onto my belly.
 The gobblers at the top were coming faster than the two toms below.
-I hid behind the root of the juniper and knew that Hank was going to be stuck in the wide open if the toms came in from the “back door.”
+I hid behind the root of the juniper and knew that Hank would be stuck in the wide open if the toms came in from the “back door.”

-I lay on my belly and looked at him as he had no cover around.
+I lay on my belly and looked at him as if he had no cover.
 That is when I saw it.
 Two blue heads poked over the top of the ridgeline.

 With Hank in between me and them, I signaled.
 TWO.
 He held still and steady.

-I watched as they made their appearance and started down the very trail Hank and I had come down moments ago.
+I watched as they appeared and started down the trail Hank and I had come down moments ago.
 Then I saw MORE.
 What?!
 I made BIG eyes at Hank.
-He could see nothing of what was going on behind him and remained still.
+He could see nothing of what was happening behind him and remained still.
 I signaled to him.
 FOUR!
-His eyes got big, and he mouthed “Can you shoot?”
-I signaled “NO WAY!”
+His eyes got big, and he mouthed, “Can you shoot?”
+I signaled, “NO WAY!”
 He had no idea, but the toms came down not five feet behind him.
-The two first, then the next two and then four jakes.
+The two first, then the next two, and then four jakes.
 All came right past him, knocking pebbles loose, which tumbled into him.

-I figured if I was going to get a shot I was going to have to wait until they not only passed Hank but also until they got around me.
-Once they got to Hank’s left side, the tree I was hiding behind would be obstructing the view.
-I waited patiently and then when the tree hid me from the tom’s view I drew my knees to my chest.
-The decoys were directly to my right, and I needed to pivot 180 degrees to be facing their direction again.
-I waited until the tom arrived at the location of the decoys then pushed up on my toes, dug in on the steep hill, pivoted and as he heard pebbles rolling down the hill he stuck his head up, and I shot.
+I figured if I were going to get a shot, I would have to wait until they passed Hank and they got around me.
+Once they got to Hank’s left side, the tree I was hiding behind would obstruct the view.
+I waited patiently, and then, when the tree hid me from the tom’s view, I drew my knees to my chest.
+The decoys were directly to my right, and I needed to pivot 180 degrees to face their direction again.
+I waited until the tom arrived at the location of the decoys, then pushed up on my toes, dug in on the steep hill, pivoted, and as he heard pebbles rolling down the hill, he stuck his head up, and I shot.

 With my toes dug in, I watched the tom go cascading.
 He tumbled to the bottom.
 Hank jumped up and came and give me a high-five.
 A high-five for me?!
-I think he deserved one more than I. He remained so still that those gobblers never even looked his direction.
-The scenario was incredible, considering his wife was making BIG EYED expressions of excitement his direction and he couldn’t move a hair.
+I think he deserved one more than I did.
+He remained so still that those gobblers never even looked in his direction.
+The scenario was incredible, considering his wife was making BIG EYED expressions of excitement in his direction, and he couldn’t move a hair.